United Way of San Antonio and Bexar County

 EDUCATION AND EXPERIENCE

-- Paid holidays, personal and sick leave time.
+- Paid holidays, volunteer, days, personal days and sick leave time

 - Normal office environment with little exposure to dust, noise and extreme temperatures.